WICG/portals/README.md

 which causes the embedding window to navigate, replacing its document with the prerendered one.
 At this point, the user will observe that their browser has navigated to `https://example.com/`, e.g., via changes to the URL bar contents and back/forward UI.
 Since `https://example.com/` was already loaded and prerendered in the portal context, this navigation will occur seamlessly and instantly, without a network round-trip or document re-initialization.

 For more advanced use cases, the `https://example.com/` document can react to activation, using the `portalactivate` event.
-It can use this event to adapt itself to its new context, and even to adopt its *predecessor* (the document which previously occupied the tab) into a new portal context.
+It can use this event to adapt itself to its new context.
+For example, if the page was only showing preview content while in a portal, it can switch to showing the full content of the page.
+The page can also adopt its *predecessor* (the document which previously occupied the tab) into a new portal context.

 ```js
 window.addEventListener('portalactivate', e => {